 Further information about our project partner can be found on their website:

-- Citizen scientists did not always rate the impacts of habitat loss and fragmentation very highly, which is significant considering a substantial proportion of koalas were recorded on private land.
-This indicates a need for further community education about the direct and indirect threats posed by habitat loss and fragmentation to koalas, and the cumulative effects of clearing on iconic species across the landscape.
+Despite the success of the Great Koala Count, there is still a need for further community education about the threats posed by habitat loss and fragmentation to koalas.
+Citizen scientists did not always rate the impacts of habitat loss and fragmentation very highly, which is significant considering a substantial proportion of koalas were recorded on private land.
+This indicates a need for further education about the direct and indirect threats posed by habitat loss and fragmentation to koalas, and the cumulative effects of clearing on iconic species across the landscape.

-Many researchers and koala experts suggest that it is the availability and quality of habitat that will ultimately decide the long-term survival of koala populations.
-As previously discussed, threats including vehicle strikes, dog attacks, chronic stress, susceptibility to disease and loss of body condition are all closely linked to one major pressure; habitat loss and fragmentation.
-This study has shown that a significant proportion of koalas are found in habitat on private land and not in reserves, due to their preference for trees on high nutrient soils (Reeds and Lunney, 1990).
+The availability and quality of habitat will ultimately decide the long-term survival of koala populations.
+As previously discussed, threats including vehicle strikes, dog attacks, chronic stress, susceptibility to disease, and loss of body condition are all closely linked to one major pressure; habitat loss and fragmentation.
 Thus, it is clear that landowners retaining vegetation remnants or revegetating cleared landscapes to restore habitat will play a major role in the long-term survival of koalas.